NookPawanrat/Immune-Rush-Game/README.md

   The music during the battlefield guides the player’s emotions to the moments of action-adventure tone in the fast-paced, ever-changing world inside the human body, every mission feels exciting and engaging.
 Also, the victories or celebrations music supports the feeling of the winner like a hero.

 ## Art Style
   Doodle Art and 2D Illustration style make an action-adventure game have a playful and approachable visual style.
-We take the Battle Bunny game as the reference for the art style Please check the links below.
+We take the Battle Bunny game as the reference for the art style.
+Please check the links below.

 ### Reference Art Style of Immune Rush